arielchuri/coreinteraction/syllabus.md

 -   Metadata (search, social)
 -   Connecting to other web services

-Sample project: *Living Collection*

 ## Learning Outcomes

-*By the end of the semester, students will be able to:\
+By the end of the semester, students will be able to:\
-*

 1. Use a basic vocabulary of interactive media to both give and respond to critique productively.